Protect Our Crayfish – Have Your Say

 Thank you for standing up for our marine environment.
 Crayfish on the northeast coast – from Te Arai Point to East Cape – are again threatened.

-Fisheries NZ is proposing to increase to the commercial catch limit for crayfish, putting our taonga (treasured) species, at greater risk.
+proposing to increase to the commercial catch limit for crayfish, putting our taonga (treasured) species, at greater risk.
 Fisheries NZ’s proposal to close the inner Hauraki Gulf to crayfishing is meaningless because there are few crayfish left in those waters.

 LegaSea are developing a formal submission recommending a recovery plan that includes –